Ayon CD-10 II CD Player

 And all this was with pretty much no break-in.
 Imagine what is still in store!
 Well, of course, I don’t have to imagine it as I have heard how it improves over time.
 What happened, mostly, is that it developed a slightly more organic nature (less rigid but still very solid and authoritative) and its soundstaging flowed more freely, the more it played.
 I had a feeling that it stabilized already before even reaching 30 hours.

 The CD-10 II also has a digital output to use it with an external DAC.
 While this works as it should, I wouldn’t look at this as a means to upgrade the player down the line.
 First, the CD-10 II is designed to be used as an integral player and as it happens in many cases, going via SPDIF to an external DAC brings advantages as well as disadvantages.
 The CD-10 II really is pretty hard to beat as a whole and second, as a transport, the unit is less impressive.
-Into any other DAC, it has a fluid, open and agile sound but it lacks the authority, solidity and dynamic impact that makes it such a cracking integrated player.
+Feeding a range of external DACs, it has a fluid, open and agile sound but it lacks much of the authority, solidity, expression, and dynamic impact that makes it such a cracking integrated player.

 Also, there is a much better means of upgrading the CD-10 II that can be done right at the moment of purchase or later on.
 Significant steps can be taken by opting for the Signature version of the CD-10 II which includes a PCM-DSD converter for all PCM signals and very high-grade capacitors.
 If this works out as it did with the S-10-II Signature, then this will dot the last remaining i’s by filling in the last bit of refinement and resolution, further elevating it closer to the reference level.
 If you want to take it to the max you can opt for the Ultimate version which includes the PCM-DSD converter as well as a 6H30 Tube-output-stage and very high-grade coupling capacitors and other parts.
 This should take it all the way up to the reference level.